hemidactylus/katasandbox/repair-improvements/step4.md

 ### Recap

-We have repaired the table on Node2 in an incremental way and verified data consistency in the strictest way, i.e. by turning off the other node and querying the repaired one.
+We have incrementally repaired the table on Node2 and verified data consistency in the strictest way, i.e. by turning off the other node and querying the repaired one.